LiamMercier/SilentTanks/README.md

 ## Manual setup (Client)

-To setup the client manually on a linux system, you need to place mapfile.txt, envs, and server-list.txt into /home/YOUR_USERNAME/.local/share/silent-tanks since this is where the client expects these files.
+To setup the client manually on a linux system, you need to place `mapfile.txt`, `envs`, and `server-list.txt` into `/home/YOUR_USERNAME/.local/share/silent-tanks` since this is where the client expects these files.

 To setup the desktop entry and icon, assuming you are in the project root, do